Isn't it great that you can order from Whole Foods for delivery even though there isn't one even remotely close to where you live? How cool!

 As I mentioned earlier, drivers also brave weather and traffic to deliver without any real benefits.

-I recently completed a delivery where all the orders were late going out because drivers weren't picking them up due to flooding.
+If you look at that first order, you'll see no tips.
+This was part of a delivery where all the orders were late going out because drivers weren't picking them up due to severe flooding in the area.
 I braved the elements to deliver because the estimate including tips that popped up was good so I decided to deliver.
-Since the orders were late, the customers decided to nix the tip.

 The delay was not on my end but even Whole Foods shoppers hadn't shown up to work because of the weather so the entire operation that day was delayed.